stefanprisca/SnipEditor/README.md

 SnipEditor_MavenBuild
 =====================
-Working maven build and a part of the JFace grammar.
+Working maven build and most of the JFace grammar.
+The grammar has some issues regarding the usage of Jvm Types and <br>
+the editor has problems telling the difference between a method and an entity.<br>
 The update site can be found here[1].
-In order to use, please<br> follow the instructions provided in the update site readme file.
+In order to use, please follow the instructions provided<br>
+in the update site readme file.
 It does not work directly from eclipse IDE(yet).<br>
 This build supports syntax for class declarations, method declarations, attribute declarations and assignments and <br>
 basic operations.
 Examples can be found in the update site repository.<br>
 The meaning of the projects is the following:<br>